vetriliaa/Mini_AIMeetingAssistant/README.md

 This project is an AI-powered meeting assistant built with ReadAI's tech stack.
 It's primarily a backend service that processes meeting transcripts (via Claude AI) to extract key insights (action items, dicussion topics, and basic sentiment analysis).

+Click here to open the project in your browser: https://mini-aimeetingassistant.onrender.com/docs

+_Installing the project locally_
 **Prerequisites**
 1. Docker Desktop
 2. Anthropic API Key